himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

 5. **JWT Payload**: Paste the JWT block.
 Copy only the middle section (between the two dots).
 Paste it into Decoder and decode as Base64 to reveal the flag: `FLAG{JWT_DECODED_SECRET}`.
 6. **MD5 Hash**: Decrypt the hash `21232f297a57a5a743894a0e4a801fc3` to reveal the word: `admin`.

-### 🗣️ YouTube Script (What to Say)
-> *"Burp Decoder is our quick-conversion translator.
-Browsers encode variables to send them over the wire safely.
-Here, we decode hex, url, and base64 strings easily.
-For JWTs, remember: they consist of three sections divided by dots.
-We copy the middle payload section and decode it as Base64 to reveal the flag!"*

-### ⚠️ Common Student Pitfalls
-* Attempting to decode the entire JWT string at once rather than splitting and decoding the payload section individually.
-* Expecting Decoder to decrypt MD5 hashes directly (Decoder only generates hashes; use an online database/tool to crack them).

 ### 💡 Concepts Taught
 * Encoding vs. Encryption